a-t-em/Rosetta-Code-Challenges/README.md

-# Rosetta-Stone-coding-challenges
-A compilation of the Rosetta Stone challenges I’ve completed in JavaScript
+A compilation of the Rosetta Stone challenges I’ve completed in JavaScript for backup and reference.